FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 April 11, 2001 -- In Game 1 of the QFs, Dominik Hasek made 31 saves, including a Mark Recchi penalty shot in the first period, and Buffalo won 2-1 in Philly.
 Roman Cechmanek made 24 saves but gave up two soft goals to Chris Gratton and Doug Gilmour: Gratton scored on a shot that bounced of the goalie's chest and Gilmour through Cechmanek's legs late in the first.
 All three goals came in the first period.
 Buffalo had just two goals on 102 shots in four regular season games against Cechmanek.

-April 14, 2001 -- In Game 2, Jay McKee scored 18:01 into OT and the Sabres won 4-3 in Philly.
-Curtis Brown evened the game 3-3 in the third period.
+April 14, 2001 -- In Game 2, Jay McKee scored 18:01 into OT and Dominik Hasek made 32 saves lifting the Sabres to a 4-3 win at Philly.
+Curtis Brown evened the game 3-3 early in the third period.
 Buffalo outshot Philly 41-35.
-Roman Cechmanek made 37 saves and Dominik Hasek made 32 saves.
+Roman Cechmanek made 37 saves.
 Luke Richardson and Eric Desjardins each played 35+ minutes.

-April 16, 2001 -- In Game 3, Andy Delmore's goal midway in the third period lifted the Flyers to a 3-2 win in Buffalo.
-Delmore did not play in the first two games.
-Buffalo led 2-1, soring twice on the PP, but Simon Gagne tied the game with a second period PPG.
+April 16, 2001 -- In Game 3, Andy Delmore, making his series debut, scored midway in the third period leading the Flyers to a 3-2 win in Buffalo.
 Roman Cechmanek made 26 saves, including a perfect 12-for-12 in the last period.
+Chris Gratton and Steve Heinze scored PPGs which gave the Sabres a 2-1 lead.
+Simon Gagne tied the game with a second period PPG.
 Buffalo outshot Philly 28-19.